Statistical identification of ringdown modes with rational filters: QNM rational filter

 where $n$ is the index of the time-series, $N$ is the total number of data points, and we use the orthogonal normalization convention.
 After applying the filter in the frequency domain, we convert the filtered data back to the time domain using an inverse Fourier transform:

 where the superscript ``$F$'' denotes the filtered data.
 The rational filter completely removes the mode(s) from the time-series if the correct BH parameters are used to construct the filter.

-In Refs.~\cite{ma2023, ma2023a}, analysis using the rational filter was conducted in a semi-Bayesian framework using a likelihood function:
+In Refs.~\cite{ma2023, ma2023a}, analysis using the rational filter uses a likelihood function:

 where $\Delta t_0=t_\text{analysis} - t_0$ with $t_\text{analysis}$ as the starting time of the analysis and we take $t_0$ to be the merger time inferred by the IMR analysis of an event. $C_{ij}$ is the autocovariance matrix of the noise estimated using the Welch method \cite{welch1967}, as is calculated in other ringdown pipelines \cite{carullo2019, isi2021a, siegel2025}.
-Note, especially, that the filter does not depend on the QNM amplitude(s) and phase(s), so it does sample over them but also cannot infer their values.
+Note, especially, that the filter does not depend on the QNM amplitude(s) and phase(s), so it does not sample over them but also cannot infer their values.
+See Appendix~\ref{sec:semi-Bayesian} for detailed discussion of the difference between the QNM rational filter and other time-domain analyses.

 We define a hypothesis $\mathcal{H}$ as the set of ringdown modes present in a signal at an analysis starting time.
 The evidence for a hypothesis is given by marginalizing the likelihood over the parameters $M_f$ and $\chi_f$: